Bynder/cw-wordpress-plugin/README.md

 ## Changelog

+### 1.0.2 ###
+* Fixed an issue where creating a new row in an ACF PRO repeatable field doesn't create the field on Content Workflow.

 ### 1.0.1 ###
 * Updating the plugin listing page to have new assets and an improved description.
 * Fixing small typo within the plugin API stopping the plugin from loading.